prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 Set swApp = Application.SldWorks
 ```

-In this line, we are setting the value of our Solidworks variable which we define earlier to Solidworks application.
+In this line, we set the value of our Solidworks variable `swApp`; which we define earlier; to Solidworks application.

 ```vb
 ' Create string type variable for storing default part location